Creatively Concise Coding

 to place his expert character on the exact tile of the first gem and have his expert collect the gem.
 He then had his expert character move to the next gem and repeat the process for all three gems.

-A screencast demo of Elliot’s code on Vimeo.
+A screencast demo of Elliot’s code on YouTube

 Take a look at Elliot's code here.